Galaxy cluster cores as seen with VLT/MUSE: new strong-lensing analyses of RX J2129.4+0009, MS 0451.6-0305 & MACSJ2129.4-0741: Strong-lensing analyses

 \subsubsection{MACS\,J2129}

-We use a similar approach as in the case of MS\,0451 by starting with a model as simple as possible, and, thus, including only one large-scale halo.
+We use a similar approach to MS\,0451 by starting with a model as simple as possible, and, thus, including only one large-scale halo.
 However, the two most Easterly systems, Systems\ 3 and 6, were poorly reproduced with this model, with an rms greater than 1\arcsec.
 We thus decided to add a second large-scale halo centered on a galaxy group located North-East of the BCG.
 All large-scale halos are modeled using PIEMDs, and all their parameters are being optimized except for the truncation radius which is set to 1000\,kpc.

 We individually optimize the BCG of the cluster.
 We then add two galaxy-scale halos to model galaxies identified as small-scale perturbers by \citet{monna}, due to their proximity to the sextuply-imaged System\ 1 (G1 and G2 in Table\,\ref{tab:res_pot}).
 Moreover, Images\ 10.2 and 8.1 are both located near cluster galaxies, encouraging us to include those as individual potentials in our mass model (G3 and G4 in Table\,\ref{tab:res_pot}).